best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 #### Naming classes

 Class names are usually started with a capital letter, and in `CamelCase`, as this differentiates them from `variableNames` and `variable_names`.
-The names follow the same advice as for [Naming functions](naming-functions) - namely, is it obvious from the class name what it does?
-If its too complex to name concisely, it is an indication of too many **(responsibilities)[class-responsibilities]** and you should refactor your design to use more classes that are smaller.
+Class names follow the same advice as for [](naming-functions) - namely, is it obvious from the class name what it does?
+If its too complex to name concisely, it is an indication of too many [responsibilities](class-responsibilities) and you should refactor your code into more, smaller classes.

-Method names in a class closely follow the requirements for [Naming functions](naming-functions), as methods are just functions that are tied to a class.
-The method names ideally need to read clearly when called from a class instance - such as `bookParser = TextParser(...some book dataset...)` followed with `bookParser.getNextWord()`.
-Compare this against `bp = Reader(..some book dataset...)` then `bp.fetch()` - there isn't enough context.
+Method names in a class closely follow the requirements for [](naming-functions), as methods are just functions that are tied to a class.
+They should ideally read clearly when called from a class instance - such as `bookParser = TextParser(book_data)` followed with `bookParser.getNextWord()`.
+Compare this against `bp = Reader(book_data)` then `bp.fetch()`, where there is not enough context.

 (code-style)=

 ### Code style

 Programming languages can differ in a myriad of ways.
-One way R and Python differ for example is their use of indentation.
+One way R and Python differ, for example, is their use of indentation.
 Indentation is part of the well defined syntax of Python while it is not in the case of R. This does not mean that you shouldn't use indentation in R to make your code more readable.
 If in doubt it is often wise to consult how to use formatting to write more readable code by finding the style guidelines for your language.

 Generally, code style guides provide a standard or convention for formatting and laying out your code.
 The purpose of these style guides is to increase consistency across the programming community for a given language.